Manuel Yan

 Manuel Tecson Yan, Sr. (January 24, 1920 – December 4, 2008) was a Cabinet Secretary of the Aquino, Ramos and Estrada administrations, World War II veteran and Chief of Staff of the Armed Forces of the Philippines from 1968 until 1972.
 He was said to be the last replaced official and obstacle to Ferdinand Marcos, and whose resignation made it possible for the ex-President to declare martial law in 1972.
-He holds the singular Philippine Government Record of continuous longest serving public Officer from April 1937 to January 2001 or a total 63 years and 9 months spanning twelve Philippine Presidents.
+He holds the singular Philippine Government Record of continuous longest serving public officer from April 1937 to January 2001 or a total 63 years and 9 months spanning twelve Philippine presidents.

 Military life

 PMA Cadet

-Yan entered the Philippine Military Academy (PMA) after graduating in the Arellano High School in 1937 and became a part of the PMA Class of 1941.
+Yan entered the Philippine Military Academy (PMA) after graduating Arellano High School in 1937 and became a part of the PMA Class of 1941.

 On graduation day, Manuel Yan received the Presidential Sabre.
 This is a symbol of superiority in both academic work and military training, from Vice President Sergio Osmeña, the commencement speaker.
 In finishing at the top of his class, Manuel Yan became one of the few to accomplish this feat as a high school graduate.
 Many young boys who join the PMA do so after one, two or even three years of college work.